rails/rails/guides/source/active_record_validations_callbacks.md

 Topic.create("title" => nil).valid? # => true
 ```

-TIP: +:allow_blank+ is ignored by the presence validator.
+TIP: `:allow_blank` is ignored by the presence validator.

-### +:message+
+### `:message`

-As you've already seen, the +:message+ option lets you specify the message that will be added to the +errors+ collection when validation fails.
+As you've already seen, the `:message` option lets you specify the message that will be added to the `errors` collection when validation fails.
 When this option is not used, Active Record will use the respective default error message for each validation helper.

-### +:on+
+### `:on`

-The +:on+ option lets you specify when the validation should happen.
+The `:on` option lets you specify when the validation should happen.
 The default behavior for all the built-in validation helpers is to be run on save (both when you're creating a new record and when you're updating it).
-If you want to change it, you can use +:on => :create+ to run the validation only when a new record is created or +:on => :update+ to run the validation only when a record is updated.
+If you want to change it, you can use `:on => :create` to run the validation only when a new record is created or `:on => :update` to run the validation only when a record is updated.

 ```ruby
 class Person < ActiveRecord::Base